 The next step would be for the employer to file a visa petition to the USCIS.
 Based on the USCIS petition approval, you may then proceed to apply for the H-1B visa.

-Vazquez & Poudat, PLLC in Orlando, FL, has an experienced team in place to assist you and your employer with assembling all the necessary elements for the H-1B visa petition and application.
+Vazquez & Poudat in Orlando, FL, has an experienced team in place to assist you and your employer with assembling all the necessary elements for the H-1B visa petition and application.

-Please feel free to visit our H-1B Visa FAQ page to obtain answers for the most frequent asked questions our US Immigration attorneys get from our clients on this subject.
+Please feel free to visit our H-1B Visa FAQ page to obtain answers for the most frequent asked questions we get from our clients on this subject.

 The H-1B visa process is complicated and usually confusing.
-Suzanne E. Vazquez and Moud Poudat, our Board Certified Immigration Attorneys in Orlando, help individuals and businesses with all of their migration needs, including H-1B visa petitions and applications.
+Suzanne E. Vazquez and Maud Poudat are board certified as experts in Immigration and Nationality Law by the Florida Bar and can help you!
+Our legal team includes a Hispanic immigration attorney who also speaks Spanish and French.
+They help individuals and businesses with all of their migration needs, including H-1B visa petitions and applications.
 Call us today at (407) 674-6968.
 If you have an emergency after office hours please call or text us at (407) 925-2554 and we will contact you shortly.
-You may also fill our online form provided on this page or send us an e-mail at info@VPImmigration.com and we will get back to you shortly.